California Western School Of Law building background

 Finances after Graduation

 Graduates who work for legal aid, legal services, or other nonprofit advocacy and policy organizations can qualify for loan repayment assistance.
-The Adrianne Baker Fellowship is California Western’s Loan Repayment Assistance Program.
-Each year, the program offers a small number of students one-time awards of up $5,000.
+The Adrianne Baker Fellowship is California Western’s Loan Repayment Assistance Program (LRAP).
+Award amounts are determined based on the number of qualified applicants and the availability of funds.
+Availability of funds may vary annually.
 To be eligible students must meet the following requirements:

-1. Graduates must apply in the five years immediately following their graduation from the J.D. program.
+1. Graduates must apply in the ten years immediately following their graduation from the J.D. program.

-2. Graduates must be employed or entering full time employment in a law or law-related position for a legal aid or legal services organization or a nonprofit advocacy or policy organization that qualifies for tax exemption under section 501(c)(3) or 501(c)(4) of the Internal Revenue Code.
+2. Graduates must be currently employed full time for a minimum of 12 consecutive months in a law or law-related position for a legal aid or legal services organization or a nonprofit advocacy or policy organization that qualifies for tax exemption under section 501(c)(3) or 501(c)(4) of the Internal Revenue Code.
 Government employees are not eligible.

-3. Graduates must have more than $50,000 in certified law school debt.
+3. Graduates must have a minimum of $50,000 in certified law school debt.

 Loan Repayment Assistance Program (LRAP) Program Summary (PDF)